SteveKola/mlh-localhost-github/ck4991xgo02n7u4s1cjkqevnr.md

 ## Our Challenges.

-- Lack of dataset.
-We couldn’t get hold of the datasets that we needed.
+- ***Lack of dataset.*** We couldn’t get hold of the datasets that we needed.
 Hence we couldn’t include all the functionalities that we planned to.
 There was an organization we even had to apply before they could release data to us.
 We applied, and till now, they haven’t approved of the release.

-- Heavy Internet Data Subscription.
-We did crazy internet data subscriptions within those week.
+- ***Heavy Internet Data Subscription.*** We did crazy internet data subscriptions within those week.
 Downloading and uploading datasets require huge amount of data.
 I reckon that I must have used around 7GB of data within the one week of hackathon.
 My teammate would easily have used around 13GB of data, because he also did the Android and iOS components.

-- Lack of a Web or Mobile Guys.
+- ***Lack of a Web or Mobile Guys*** Both of us are exclusively ML developers.
 We badly needed those 2 guys but we couldn’t get hold of one.
 This really stunted our progress a great deal.
 Kudos to my teammate who believes that everything is attainable if only your mind can conceive it.
 Had to learn enough Java and Xcode to deploy our Machine Learning models in mobile apps.

-- Power Issue.
-The power guys chose the NaijaHacks week to embark on their strike.
+- ***Power Issue.*** The power guys chose the NaijaHacks week to embark on their strike.
 We didn’t have electricity for, I think, 4 days.
 I remember that I’d to sleep over at the library so I’d make use of the school emergency generator.

 ## NAIJAHACKS: THE PROS

 - Making use of Slack group is a feature that I really fell in love with.
 It makes everything so organized and orderly.
 In fact, I wish I could making use of Slack to organize all spheres of my life.

 - I don’t know who brought out the idea of Bizskills but whoever came up with the idea deserves a mug of beer.
 We were given special waivers to participate in some business courses on Bizskills and even get certificated for free.
 Most developers do focus too much on the technical aspects of things, forgetting that the business and leadership skills matter as much as the technical skills.

 - Recommendation of excellent courses for the beginners I really love.
 I saw quite a couple of guys that utilized this opportunity very well.
 Learning with a deadline approaching is one the best learning styles for me.
 I learn so well when under duress.

 - The ideas of mentors guiding the teams is a really cool idea.
 Even though, it might not have worked out as intended.
 Most mentors did not even have time at all to be helping out the teams.
 My mentor asked “How far?” only once throughout the whole duration of the week-long collaboration.

 ## NAIJAHACKS: THE CONS

-- Travel Reimbursement.
+- ***Travel Reimbursement.***

 Some of us really did need the reimbursement.
 I spent all the cash I had for internet data subscription.
 For the travelling fees, I had to seek out the help of friends.
 In a way, this is hardly NaijaHacks’ fault.
 According to the NaijaHacks team, virtually everybody applied for the travel reimbursement which is quite, appalling.
 But then, maybe they’d have the reimbursement option available for students only.
 As a developer, it is either one is in working-class or one is still a student.
 A guy was saying on the group that he boarded a plane from Abuja to Lagos and he was still asking about reimbursement plan from the Organizers.
 If you have enough money to book a flight (not even take a bus ride), why should you request for a travel grant?